daniel-pye/100-days-of-code/log.md

 ### Day 29: May 11, 2017

 **Today's Progress**: Tried to carry on with the MIT course.
 Failed.
-Completed some more code katas.
+Completed some more code katas and started using Hacker Rank.

 **Thoughts:** Think I need to track back a bit and work up towards it.
 Going to work through Python Crash Course before trying MIT again.